 No workaround is available.
+Migrating from Version 9.0

 This chapter addresses concerns for users of VA Smalltalk V9.0 who are migrating to the current release of VA Smalltalk.

 Before beginning the migration steps in this chapter, make sure you have completed the pre-migration steps in Preparing for Migration.